If you are a non-EEA national you must apply for a Student Route visa if you need to travel and study in the UK for longer than six months.

 Visa applications from outside the UK are usually made online on the UKVI website.

-You may be required to undertake a TB screening test as part of the Tier 4 application process.
+You may be required to undertake a TB screening test as part of the student route application process.
 To see if this applies to you please click here.
 Alongside the visa application, you will also need to visit a visa application centre to have your photograph and fingerprints (biometric details) taken.
-You will also be expected to pay for the Tier 4 application and the healthcare surcharge for more details click here.
-For more details please click here.
+You will also be expected to pay for the student route application and the healthcare surcharge, for more details click here.
 When making your visa application, you will need to consider your travel date to the UK, making sure you provide an accurate arrival date.
 This is because you will only have ten days after arrival in the UK to collect your BRP, for more information on BRP, click here.

 What will my visa look like?

 If your visa application is successful, you will be provided with a temporary entrance visa known as a vignette.
 This will be a sticker in your passport.
 You will then need to collect your BRP, which is your permanent visa.
 You should include the BRP collection address.We recommend you use the University of Northampton address.
-You will need your Tier 4 decision letter to collect your BRP.
+You will need your student route visa decision letter to collect your BRP.

 How much does it cost?

 Fees can change at any time and so you are advised to refer to the UKVI website for details here.

 The Visa processing time varies depending on the country you are applying from, this can be anywhere from 24 hours to 2 months.
 To find out the visa processing time in your country, please click here.

 You will score 30 points for a CAS Statement from an approved education provider and 10 points if you can show you have enough finances to cover your course fees and monthly living expenses for up to nine months (known as maintenance).
 You must show that you have kept the money at the required amount and for the acquired length.
 If you are unsure about this please email email@example.com

 What is a CAS Statement?